 Why Choose a Living Shoreline Approach

 Valuable coastal wetlands hug the edges of our bays and estuaries around the state of Florida.
-Coastal wetlands are buffers between land and water that protect and stabilize the shoreline and adjacent lands where people live, providing many ecological services and economic benefits.
-Every LSL should be designed to mimic these natural wetlands to help provide as many of the same amenities as possible.
+Coastal wetlands are buffers between land and water that protect and stabilize the shoreline and adjacent lands where people live, providing many benefits to fish and wildlife and economic and recreational benefits to people.
+Every Living Shoreline (LSL) should be designed to mimic natural wetlands to help provide as many of the same services as possible.

 Living Shorelines provide the following benefits: